Joyful Parenting Tool: Effective Praise

 Focus on effort at least as much as outcomes: Praise things like: persistence, bravery, trying your best, not giving up, etc. When we praise based on efforts rather than achievements, we see more of the values we’re reinforcing.
 We also let kids know they have intrinsic value outside of their accomplishments.
 This builds the foundation for a resilient child who can survive setbacks without falling apart.

 Some pitfalls to avoid:

-- Labeling the child instead of the behavior: Another tempting one, but a “good girl!” is just not gonna cut it.
-First of all, you’ve failed the “be specific rule” from above.
+Labeling the child instead of the behavior: Another tempting one, but a “good girl!” is just not gonna cut it.
+First of all, it doesn’t pass the “be specific test” from above.
 Secondly, we want our kids to develop an understanding that they make choices (good and bad) and that their identities are separate from those choices and behaviors.
 We all make mistakes, but this doesn’t mean we’re all “bad”.

 “Buts”: When we say “but”, whatever came first no longer matters.
 Tell me “nice work on that presentation, but you had typos in your PowerPoint” and I don’t hear the “nice work”, just the criticism.
 Similarly, a “nice job including your brother, but you didn’t clean up the Legos” doesn’t count as praise, my friends.
 When in doubt, switch the “but” with an “and”: “I’m really proud of you for including your brother, and I need you to clean up the Legos now”.
 More on the magic of “and” here.

 You are so good at praising your children!
 And you can do it even better and see more behavior changes when you follow these guidelines.
 See what I did there?
 Set forth and praise away.